kvarak/dnd/docs/_Classes/ranger.md

 A fey hunter specializes in eliminating menaces from the Fey Realms and resisting the many charms and deceptions of the fey.
 Though fey hunters need not slay every fey they meet, alliances between the fair folk and their hunters are fleeting and uneasy.

 ### Fey Hunter Magic
-Starting at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Fey Hunter Spells table.
+You learn an additional spell when you reach certain levels in this class, as shown in the Fey Hunter Spells table.
 The spell counts as a ranger spell for you, but it doesn’t count against the number of ranger spells you know.

 #### Fey Hunter Spells
 | Ranger Level | Spells |